 Eero Saarinen designed North Christian Church, the last building designed by Saarinen before his untimely death on September 1, 1961.
 Roche Dinkeloo & Associates, the successor architectural firm, completed the building in 1964.
 The sloping roof of this six-sided building blends with the landscaped earth-mound which surrounds it.
 This low line accentuates the distinctive 192-foot spire, topped with a gold-leaf cross.

-Designated a National Historic Landmark, this site holds the highest national honor for a property.
+Designated a National Historic Landmark, the highest national honor for a property.